Shane's Chess Information Database

 Shane's Chess Information Database (Scid) is a free and open source UNIX, Windows, Linux, and Mac application for viewing and maintaining large databases of chess games.
 It has features comparable to popular commercial chess software.
 Scid is written in Tcl/Tk and C++.

-Scid has undergone several stages of development.
-Firstly by Shane Hudson, and then Pascal Georges.
+Scid has undergone several stages of development, firstly by Shane Hudson, then by Pascal Georges.

 Features

 Scid is a powerful Chess Toolkit with many features.
 It can interface with XBoard engines (such as Crafty and GNU Chess), and UCI engines (e.g. Fruit, Rybka and Stockfish).
 Using Scid, one may play games against human opponents (on the Free Internet Chess Server), or computer opponents.
 Database features include a Move Tree with statistics, Player Information and Photos, and General Searches for specific endings (e.g. pawn vs. rook or rook vs. queen), positions or players.
 It has a database with 1.4 million games (ScidBase).

 Scid's speed is due to its storing chess games in its own compact database format (si4), but it also supports the popular portable game notation (PGN).